Close Alert Banner

 Using the Blaise App?
 Here are some tips

-• Use the “Arrive” option to ensure you get where you need to be on time (eg. to get to work for a shift).
+• Use the “Arrive” option to ensure you get where you need to be on time (eg. to get to an appointment or to work).
 Choosing this option means the system will only book a ride that gets you there on time.

 • Use the “Leave” option to leave at a certain time (eg. to leave work after a shift).
 Choosing this option means that the system won’t pick you up before this time.